bignerdranch/expandable-recycler-view/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Expandable%20RecyclerView-green.svg?style=flat)](https://android-arsenal.com/details/1/2119)

 ## About
-The Expandable RecyclerView is a library written to allow for an expanded view to be attached to each ViewHolder.
-To allow for full functionality of a normal RecyclerView in both the parent ViewHolder and the expanded child ViewHolder, the recyclerview has been modified to use two types of ViewHolders, a child and a parent with the ability to customize each separately.
+The Expandable RecyclerView is a library written to allow for an expanded view to be attached to each `ViewHolder`.
+To allow for full functionality of a normal `RecyclerView`, the `RecyclerView` has been modified to use two types of ViewHolders, a child and a parent with the ability to customize each separately.

 ##Project Setup
 **Gradle**